 Related Patterns.
 This pattern refines INITIALIZATION.
-The encoding is more compact (in terms of qubits) than BASIS, ANGLE or QRAM ENCODING.
+The encoding is more compact (in terms of qubits) than BASIC, ANGLE or QRAM ENCODING.

 Known Uses.
 AMPLITUDE ENCODING is required by many quantum machine learning algorithms [LaRose and Coyle 2020].
 Another example is the algorithm of Harrow, Hassidim and Lloyd [Harrow et al. 2009] (often referred to as HHL algorithm) for solving linear equations.
-The pre-condition that the data values can be normalized is a common assumption in machine learning [Duarte and Ståhl 2019], e.g. in support vector machine.
+The pre-condition that the data values can be normalized is a common assumption in machine learning [Schuld et al. 2017], e.g. in support vector machine.